International & Foreign Law Collection

 The Law Library occupies three floors of the Gerber Glass Law Center.
-The first floor contains administrative offices, Circulation, a computer lab, and the entrance to the five levels of stacks.
-The second floor contains open study space, study rooms, and staff offices.
+The first floor contains staff offices, Circulation, a computer lab, and the entrance to the five levels of stacks.
+The second floor contains open study space, study rooms, and the offices for the Land Use Center and the Pace Energy and Climate Center.
 The third floor contains an open study area, study space in the Library Problem Room, and a 24 hour computer lab and printer.
 Most materials are classified according to the Library of Congress classification scheme, although some government documents are cataloged using the Superintendent of Documents (SuDocs) classification system.

-The materials are arranged on five stack levels: stack levels 4 and 5 contain United States treatises; stack level 3 contains federal cases, statutes and regulations, the National Reporter System (covering the United States), and New York State materials; stack level 2 contains international, foreign, and comparative law, and monographs assigned to Library of Congress classification J.; and stack level 1 contains materials for all states (except New York), laws of cities and territories, microforms, uncataloged government publications,and interdisciplinary monographs assigned to Library of Congress classification A through H and L through Z. Law reviews are shelved in the compact shelving located on stack level 1.
-Rare books are stored in an off-site storage facility and can be requested; please ask for an Off-Site Retrieval Form at the Circulation Desk, and return the completed form to the staff member at the desk.
+The materials are arranged on five stack levels: stack levels 4 and 5 contain United States treatises; stack level 3 contains federal cases, statutes and regulations, case reporters, and New York State materials; stack level 2 contains international, foreign, and comparative law, and monographs assigned to Library of Congress classification J.; and stack level 1 contains materials for all states (except New York), laws of cities and territories, microforms, un-cataloged government publications, and interdisciplinary monographs assigned to Library of Congress classification A through H and L through Z. Journals are shelved in the compact shelving located on stack level 1.

 The main floor is the third stack level.
 It contains federal statutes, case-finding tools (digests and annotated reports), newly received monographs, New York State materials, and the reference collection.

 The ground floor is the first stack level.
 It contains federal depository materials and the Law Library's extensive microform collection.
 Equipment to view the microforms is also located here.